-(1) The provisions of this section apply to voters who are subject to the provisions of s.
+- (1) This section applies to voters who are subject to s.
 97.0535 and who have not provided the identification or information required by s.
-97.0535 by the time the vote-by-mail ballot is mailed.

-(2) A voter covered by this section shall be provided with printed instructions with his or her vote-by-mail ballot in substantially the following form:
+97.0535 by the time the vote-by-mail ballot is mailed. - (2) A voter covered by this section must be provided with printed instructions with his or her vote-by-mail ballot in substantially the following form: